AdetolaAremu/SearchSelectPackage/README.md

 🚀 Key Features

-🎛️ Slot Manipulation
+🎛️ Slot Manipulation -
 Customize component slots to control how each item selected will be displayed, allowing for unique visual arrangements.

-🔍 Show Results on Search (optional)
+🔍 Show Results on Search (optional) -
 Can display search results when users begin typing, keeping the interface clean and focused until needed.

-🗂️ Custom Display Order
+🗂️ Custom Display Order -
 Easily reorder options to prioritize frequently selected or high-importance items at the top of the list.

-🔑 Primary Key Tracking
+🔑 Primary Key Tracking -
 Each item is uniquely identified by a primary key, ensuring consistent data handling and accurate selections.

-🔢 Conditional Count Display
+🔢 Conditional Count Display -
 Apply conditions to dynamically control the visibility of options based on specific counts, improving list relevance.

-🔍 Multi-Select Search
+🔍 Multi-Select Search -
 Built-in search functionality enables users to filter multiple selections, making large lists more manageable.

-🖼️ Image Prefix for Options
+🖼️ Image Prefix for Options -
 Add an image prefix to each list option, creating a visually rich experience and making options more recognizable.

-⭐ Default Value Selection
+⭐ Default Value Selection -
 Set default values to highlight recommended or commonly selected options, enhancing the user experience from the start.

-🚫 Auto-Close on Maximum Selection
+🚫 Auto-Close on Maximum Selection -
 Automatically close the dropdown when the maximum number of selections is reached, ensuring users know their selection limit.

-🔍 Show on Search
+🔍 Show on Search -
 Only show dropdown options after the user starts typing, instead of displaying all options immediately.
 Useful when the list is long or fetched from an external source.

-🌐 Search with API
+🌐 Search with API -
 Trigger an API call when the user types in the input field, instead of filtering a local array.
 Ideal for real-time search through a remote database.

-⏱️ Debounce API Call By
+⏱️ Debounce API Call By -
-Wait a specified number of milliseconds after the user stops typing before making the API call.
+Waiting a specified number of milliseconds after the user stops typing before making the API call.
 Helps reduce the number of requests when users type quickly.

 ```js
 import { DynamicMultiSelect } from 'vue3-search-select'